K-12 Geo FAQ's

 All programs SHOULD be scheduled at least 2 weeks in advance.
 You can schedule a program by:

-- Completing the online reservation form found on our website.
+- Completing the online reservation form found on the website.

-- Go to the PROGRAMS & RESERVATIONS tab on our website.
-This page provides a list of program descriptions and months when they are offered.
-After reading the descriptions, simply click on a program name and it will redirect you to the online reservation form.
-Complete the form and hit submit.
+- Go to the PROGRAM RESERVATIONS tab on the website.
+This page provides a list of program descriptions.
+Programs are offered during certain months of the year.
+After reading the descriptions, simply click on a program name and it will redirect you to the online reservation calendar and form.
+Choose a date, complete the form, and hit submit.
 The form will schedule your reservation in the system.

-- Upon receipt of your reservation request, a confirmation will be emailed to you.
-(If you do not receive the confirmation email within 48 hours, please contact our office.)
+- Upon receipt of your reservation request, the K-12 GEO team will discuss your program and will contact you via email to confirm your reservation.
+(If you do not receive the confirmation email within one week, please contact our office.)
 If you need to make changes to your reservation [time, # of students attending, etc.], please contact us as soon as possible.

 - A minimum of 15 students is required for scheduling a program.